apache/spark/docs/streaming-programming-guide.md

     + *Mesos* - [Marathon](https://github.com/mesosphere/marathon) has been used to achieve this with Mesos.

-- *[Experimental in Spark 1.2] Configuring write ahead logs* - In Spark 1.2,
+- *[Since Spark 1.2] Configuring write ahead logs* - Since Spark 1.2,
-  we have introduced a new experimental feature of write ahead logs for achieving strong fault-tolerance guarantees.
+  we have introduced _write ahead logs_ for achieving strong fault-tolerance guarantees.
 If enabled,  all the data received from a receiver gets written into a write ahead log in the configuration checkpoint directory.
 This prevents data loss on driver recovery, thus ensuring zero data loss (discussed in detail in the